How To Train Your Dog Not to Bark

 Reason for Barking

-Dogs that are unexercised or under-stimulated will bark to self-soothe or stay "busy."
+Dogs who are unexercised or under-stimulated will bark to self-soothe or stay "busy"

 Type of Barking